tcbutler320/tbutler.org/_posts/2021-04-03-bashed-hack-the-box-walkthrough.md

 ## Web Application Testing

-Second, I launched BurpSuite and a firefox browser to being inspecting the target's web application.
+Nexct, I launched BurpSuite and a firefox browser to being inspecting the target's web application.
 In the background, I started `dirb` a directory brute forcing tool.
 The resulting dirb scan revealed a directory called `dev`.

 ```bash
 ┌──(kali㉿kali)-[~/Documents/htb/bashed]